pulsejet/memories/README.md

 ## Notes
 1. The app has been tested with 100GB worth of ~25k photos.
 1. You may need to configure the Nextcloud preview generator and Imagemagick / ffmpeg to support all types of images and videos (e.g. HEIC).
+If using the official docker image, add `OC\Preview\HEIC` to `enabledPreviewProviders` in your `config.php`.

 ## Special Thanks 🙏🏻
 Nextcloud team.
 At least one half of the code is based on the work of the [Nextcloud Photos](https://github.com/nextcloud/photos).